syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ### moveForward Command

-The 'moveForward' command visually moves the selected element over the nearest overlapping element.
+The `moveForward` command visually moves the selected element over the nearest overlapping element.
 The following code illustrates how to execute the moveForward Command.

 {% highlight js %}